Library functions: functions on strings |

 0 = end of Base 64 stream

-vB64par handle to an array of size 3, whose items should be set to 0 before the first call
+-1 = error (vB64par is not a handle, error in data)vB64par handle to an array of size 3, whose items should be set to 0 before the first call The example demime64.prt shows a basic decoder for files including a single MIME Base 64 block.

 UUENCODE([@]c)